2023 Best Value Allied Health Professions Associate Degree Schools in the Southwest Region

 Read full report on Allied Health Professions at Wharton County Junior College

-With a ranking of #13, Amarillo College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
-Located in the city of Amarillo, Amarillo College is a public college with a medium-sized student population.
+Amarillo College ranked #13 on this year’s Best Value Allied Health Professions Associate Degree Schools in the Southwest Region list.
+Located in the midsize city of Amarillo, Amarillo College is a public college with a medium-sized student population.

 Amarillo College undergraduate students pay an average of $4,704 in tuition and fees each year.
-While working on their Associate Degree, allied health majors at Amarillo College accumulate an average of around $18,850 in student debt.
+After completing their Associate Degree, allied health graduates from Amarillo College carry an average student debtload of $17,464.

 Additional Noteworthy Schools